 - Social Networking (like contact exchange, etc.);

 - Exit Surveys

-For example, in recent years, major newspapers like the New York Times and Wall Street Journal have provided certain popular hangout spots in Manhattan and JFK airport with beacon-based content delivery.
-This included the latest news and some of the most popular articles.
-These tactics are used to promote the newspaper's own applications by showing customers the benefits of a full subscription.
+For example, major newspapers like the New York Times and Wall Street Journal have provided certain popular hangout spots in Manhattan and JFK airport with beacon-based content delivery.
+Beacons sent the latest news and the most popular articles to promote the newspaper's applications.

 Transportation and public transportation, in particular, can benefit from beacon app notifications in the following ways:

 - Inform passengers about the route schedule and current location of the vehicle (Stop AAA, some significant object nearby, etc.),

 - Manage ticket deployment in a more streamlined and effortless manner.
 This approach is now widely used in the New York City public transportation system.

 - Provide information such as train/plane changes or delays, and also specify weather conditions on the destination point.
 This approach is currently in use in the international airports of Frankfurt, London's Heathrow and New York's JFK.

 Apart from outdoor, beacons are also handy in indoor navigation.
 Such a beacon use case mainly concerns exhibitions, where people have a limited amount of time and massive space with numerous booths.

 Our recent client, an organizer of bicycle exhibition, hired us to develop a mobile app with beacon technology to help visitors navigate in spans over 11,000 square meters.